Multidisciplinary research at the crossroads of psychology, physiology, and neurobiology.

 Building bridges

-Although practices are changing, the bulk of research still takes place in silos with limited overlap between disciplines.
-Applying translational and crosscutting approaches to gain insight into complex brain/body systems and functions is how discoveries are made.
-Looking into the abyss to bridge gaps—where they exist—is one way of advancing our understanding of who we are, human behaviour, and inform the design of inclusive and context relevant interventions/solutions.
+Practices may be changing but the bulk of research still features little overlap between disciplines.
+Discoveries are made when translational and crosscutting approaches are applied into complex brain/body systems and functions.
+Bridging the gaps—where they exist—across the divide is one way to advance our collective understanding of who we are and human behaviour, and informing the design of inclusive and context relevant interventions and solutions.

 Redrawing boundaries

-Edging beyond established frontiers to investigate underexplored areas of translational neuroscience where psychology, neurophysiology, biophysics, and the computational sciences convene.
+Edging beyond established frontiers to investigate underexplored areas of translational neuroscience where psychology, neurobiology, physiology, global health and the computational sciences convene.

 Charted expanses (concluded studies)